Reporting and Resources | Office of Violence Prevention

 Off-campus confidential reporting

 Any university faculty or staff member, apart from those listed as confidential reporters, must take the information provided to them and report it to the Title IX Coordinator.
-Once reported, the individual submitting the report will be contacted by the Title IX Coordinator and will be provided all options as to how to proceed.
+Once reported, involved parties may be contacted by title IX and will be provided with all options as to how to proceed.

 - Any University staff